-This document has been updated with upto Release 5.5 features.
+This document has been updated with all the new features up to DEFINITY ECS software Release 6.3.

 1. CallVisor ASAI is referred to as ASAI throughout this manual.

 Intended Audience

 This document is written for the application designer responsible for building/programming custom applications and features.
 This document is also helpful to any individual who needs a functional description of ASAI.